FORMAT PORTFOLIO REVIEW

 Jean-Christophe Godet

-The festival concentrates mainly on contemporary photography including documentary and conceptual work.
+Both festival concentrates mainly on contemporary photography including documentary and conceptual work.
 Jean-Christophe can offer various platforms for photographers through the festivals range of exhibitions, talks series and artist in residence programmes.
-The festival has developed close relationships with other major international festivals, galleries, agencies and publishers so JC can recommend people when appropriate.
+Both festivals have developed close relationships with other major international festivals, galleries, agencies and publishers so JC can recommend people when appropriate.

 For JC, a strong portfolio has to be coherent, innovative with a strong sense of artistic integrity.
 He is particularly interested in individuals who keep developing and maturing their work and strive to keep producing high quality projects over time.
 Reviewing a portfolio is above all about opening a dialogue with the artist.
 It is about creating an environment of attentive listening in order to deliver clear guidance and advice.